michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 sudo hostname <new_hostname>
 ```

+We need to log out and then log back in to notice the new hostname.

 **Note: **Without updating `/etc/hostname` and `/etc/hosts`, this change is not permanent and will be undone after reboot.